alufers/commit-o-matic/README.md

 **WARNING:** This extension sends your git diff to an external API.
 It is not recommended to use this extension on sensitive repositories.
 It can break your NDA.

+## Install

+You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=alufers.commit-o-matic).

 ## Requirements